-This school recognises: -
+This school recognises:-

-- the increasing role technology has to play in education and children's daily lives. - the wide-range of content which is available to children via the internet that alongside the benefits of technology, there are also risks
+- the increasing role technology has to play in education and children's daily lives, and the increased use during times of lockdown due to Covid - the wide-range of content which is available to children via the internet - that alongside the benefits of technology, there are also risks

-For those who are not physically attending school during partial school closure, we recognise that these pupils will be spending increased time online, either participating in school work, taking part in live streaming of lessons and/or as part of extended 'free-time'.
+For those who are not physically attending school during partial school closure, we recognise that these pupils will be spending increased time online, either participating in school work, taking part in live streaming of lessons and/or as part of extended 'free-time' due to lockdown procedures in place nationally.

-We recognise that this will pose increased risk to children, including: -
+We recognise that this will pose increased risk to children, including:-

 - Grooming

 - Exploitation, both criminal and sexual

 - Radicalisation

-- Child on child abuse, including cyber-bullying
+- · Child on child abuse, including cyber-bullying

 - Sexual harassment

 All staff who interact with pupils/students, including remote interactions, will continue to be vigilant and look out for signs that a child's safety and welfare might be at risk.
-Further guidance to keep pupils/students and staff safe when working remotely can be found in Safer Working Practice
+Further guidance to keep pupils/students and staff safe when working remotely can be found in Safer Working Practice (Updated February 2022)

 In addition, pupils are sign-posted to age appropriate practical support should they have worries or concerns whilst online.
-Links to support are available via our school website and include: -
+Links to support are available via our school website and include:-